edgio-docs/edgio-docs/src/pages/guides/swell.md

 Load the site: http://127.0.0.1:3000

-Setting --production runs your app exactly as it will be uploaded to the Layer0 cloud using serverless-offline.
+Setting --production runs your app exactly as it will be uploaded to the {{ PRODUCT }} cloud using serverless-offline.

 ## Deploying {/*deploying*/}